In January 2020 Cabinet agreed to commission a business case to examine the viability of establishing a new, fit-for-purpose public media entity.

 The strategic case considers what needs to change and why, and what the change needs to achieve.

 The economic case identifies options to achieve the change, identifies the costs and benefits of the options and selects a preferred option.
-The economic case is currently underway.

 Commercial and financial case